canopas/animated_reorderable_list/README.md

                                      );
                                     },
 ```
-If you don't want to use built in built-in animation, then you can add custom `animationItemBuilder` where child is the widget that is return bu `itemBuilder` callback.
+If you don't want to use built in built-in animation, then you can add custom `insertItemBuilder` and `removeItemBuilder` where child is the widget that is return by `itemBuilder` callback.
-If a custom insertItemBuilder is provided, it will override the enterTransition.
+If a custom `insertItemBuilder` is provided, it will override the `enterTransition` and if `removeItemBuilder` is provided, then it will override `exitTransition`.

 ## Bugs and Feedback